Cloudflare to cut 20% jobs, quarterly revenue forecast falls short

 The company expects second-quarter revenue between $664.0 and $665.0 million, compared with estimates of $665.3 million, according to data compiled by LSEG.

-The layoffs reflect a shift to an AI-driven operating model, CEO Matthew Prince and chief financial officer Michelle Zatlyn said in a statement.
+The layoffs reflect a shift to an AI-driven operating model, CEO Matthew Prince and co-founder Michelle Zatlyn said in a statement.